AlchemyTweaks/Experimental-Tweaks/README.md

 > [!WARNING]
-> Within this specific folder, you will find specialized configurations.
+> Within this specific repository, you will find specialized configurations.
 It is highly likely that you will need to conduct testing on these configurations yourself.
 I have already conducted tests on some of them and currently employ a few for my own purposes.
 However, I must emphasize the importance of exercising caution, as any actions you take are solely your own responsibility.
-Lastly you can find the videos in my youtube channel that are related with **ALL** tweaks of this folder!
+Lastly you can find the videos in my youtube channel that are related with **ALL** tweaks of this repository!
 >

 > [!IMPORTANT]